-We try to build long-term partnerships with our suppliers and rarely add new factories to our supply chain.
-However, when we do, we make sure that the suppliers are aware of the Fair Wear standards and willing to work together to continuously improve working conditions and thus minimize the negative impact on workers.
-We openly communicate the results of each factory audit or training with our suppliers and invest a lot of time in implementing corrective actions within a defined timeframe.
+We have established a comprehensive we make sure that the suppliers are aware of monitoring and improvement process to the Fair Wear standards and willing to work ensure humane working conditions in our together to continuously improve working production facilities.
+This includes regular conditions and thus minimize the negative training for our suppliers, consultations with impact on workers.
+We openly communicate partners, internal training and FWF audits of the results of each factory audit or training our factories. with our suppliers and invest a lot of time in implementing corrective actions within a By maintaining constant contact with our defined timeframe.

-In order to achieve far-reaching, structural changes at management level, we define clear conditional action plans.
-We only regard suppliers as reliable, long-term partners who show understanding and guarantee to implement improvements on a permanent basis.
+agencies and conducting regular factory audits, we are to identify violations of the FWF In order to achieve far-reaching, structural Labor Code, the eight core labor standards changes at management level, we define derived from the ILO conventions and the clear conditional action plans.
+We only regard suppliers as reliable, long-term Universal Declaration of Human Rights at an early stage.
+We categorically reject partners who show understanding and cooperation with suppliers who are not to a guarantee to implement improvements on a joint and continuous improvement process. permanent basis.